f4exb/sdrangel/plugins/channeltx/moddatv/readme.md

 <h3>6: Standard</h3>

 Select the DVB standard to use for channel coding and modulation.
-Currenty only DVB-S is supported.
+This can be either DVB-S or DVB-S2.

 <h3>7: Symbol rate</h3>